lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    Finally, let us randomly delete some of the carbon atoms.
+    Finally, to start from a less ideal state and create a system with some defects, let us randomly delete some of the carbon atoms.
     In order to avoid deleting atoms that are too close to the edges, let us define a new region name *rdel* that starts :math:`2\,Å`